-If you have a physical injury or are experiencing severe symptoms such as fever, pain, vomiting, bleeding, shortness of breath, or have taken an overdose, you should go to the nearest Accident & Emergency Department.
-From campus this is at the Royal Cornwall Hospital in Truro (TR1 3LQ).
-It might help to ask someone to come with you.
+If you are still living on or around campus, and have a physical injury or are experiencing severe symptoms (e.g. pain, vomiting, bleeding, or have taken an overdose, you should go to Accident & Emergency Department at the Royal Cornwall Hospital in Truro (TR1 3LQ).

-If you are having suicidal thoughts and intend to act on them, please seek immediate help.
-Go to the local A&E department, if you can’t get there, call 999 and ask for an ambulance.
+If you are having suicidal thoughts and intend to act on them imminently, you should call 999 and ask for an ambulance.

 If a health professional has given you a specific phone number to call when you are concerned about your condition, continue to use that number.